jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 - Test disaster recovery implementation to validate implementation
 - Mange configuration drift at the DR site or Region
 - Automate recovery

+# Module 7 Deep Dive on the Performance Efficiency Pillar

+## What is the performance efficiency pillar?

+The performance efficency pillar focuses on the efficent use of computing resources to meet requirements, and how to maintain efficiency as demand changes and technologies evolve.

+## Performance Efficency Design Principles

+- Democratize advanced technologies
+- Go global in minutes
+- Use serverless architectures
+- Experiment more often
+- Consider mechanical sympathy

+## Performance Efficiency Best Practices

+- Selection
+- Review
+- Monioring
+- Trade-offs

+### Selection

+#### Performance architecture selection

+For performance architecture selection, use a data-driven approach to select the patterns and implementation for your architecture and achieve cost-effective solution

+Your architecture will likely combine a number of architectural approaches

+The implementation of your architecture will use services that are specific to the optimization of your architecture performance

+- Understand the avaliable services and resources
+- Define a process for architectural choices
+- Factor cost requirements into decisions
+- Use policies or reference architectures
+- Use guidance from your cloud provider or an appropriate partner
+- Benchmark existing worloads
+- Load test your worload